 - However, the activation command can vary with older versions of TensorFlow.

 - If you want to use TensorBoard to visualize your TensorFlow data, you must add lines to your TensorFlow code to log TensorFlow summaries.
-See below for TensorBoard instructions.

 - Singularity containers for TensorFlow are available for use on Bridges-2 in directory /ocean/containers/ngc/tensorflow.
 Multiple containers are available, for different versions of python and supporting software.
 These containers can be used on the GPU nodes.
 See Singularity images on Bridges-2 for more information on the available containers.